 Frontier workers travelling to the UK as visitors

-Employers should continue to conduct Right to Work checks on all workers, to discharge their duties under the prevention of illegal working regulations and to avoid allegations of discrimination.
+Employers must conduct Right to Work checks on all of their employees, including frontier workers, to discharge their duties under the prevention of illegal working regulations and to avoid allegations of discrimination.

 Need assistance?